 As a general rule, the law says that you have to help someone whose life is in danger.

-Take this example: your neighbour has a sudden heart attack, and you see her collapse on her front lawn.
+For example, your neighbour has a sudden heart attack, and you see her collapse on her front lawn.
 You have a duty to help her by calling 911.
 You must also help her physically if you know what to do.

 You do your duty when you physically provide help or you get help by contacting the police, firefighters, or ambulance service.